katjad/javascript101-handbook/README.md

 # Javascript 101 Handbook

-This is the handbook for the Javascript 101 meet up group.
-It's aim is to help you get started with the group and learning javascript.
+Welcome to Javascript 101 meet up group!

+Let's help you get started with Javascript.

 ## Contributing
-If you are already a member why not login and contribute to a chapter!
+If you would like to help please login and contribute to a chapter!

 username: javascript101
 password: jabascript101